Young-Market/ymcore/README.md

 ```

 If you have a Base58 encoded seed phrase from Scala node configuration file.
 There is an option `-seed-phrase-base58` to import it.
-Also, this Base58 encoded seed phrase can be exported from Waves.Exchange wallet using `Settings | Security | Encoded Seed Phrase` menu option.
+Also, this Base58 encoded seed phrase can be exported from  wallet using `Settings | Security | Encoded Seed Phrase` menu option.
 ```bash
 ./wallet -seed-phrase-base58 <string of Base58 encoded seed phrase>
 ```